Evolution Healing Arts

 • Surfaces are thoroughly disinfected throughout the day and between clients.

-• Hand sanitizer is provided for customer convenience throughout the studio.
+• Hand sanitizer is provided for customer convenience throughout the studio and waiting room.

 • We're limiting the amount of people in our studio to allow for ample space between clients and staff.